troubleman2107/fitness-tracking/README.md

 - session today will be init when user start session
 - session another day will be init when user open session page

+New UX:

+- We will have bench press work out
+- If we do bench press in monday it's will update next of bench press in next bench press
+- And present bench press will be compare with past bench press -> Analyze feature